vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

         cidr: 10.1.1.0/24
         v6cidr: 2002::1234:abcd:ffff:c0a8:101/64

 `v6cidr` may only work for Enterprise license with AVI controller.
-We can provide either `cidr` or `v6cidr` or both.
+We can provide either `cidr` or `v6cidr` or both. `v6cidr` will enable the VS networks to use ipv6

 For all Public clouds, vipNetworkList must be have at least one networkName.
 For other cloud types too, it is suggested that networkName should be specified in vipNetworkList.
 With AVI IPAM, if networkName is not specified in vipNetworkList, an IP can be allocated from the IPAM of the cloud.